 21 August 2020, 17:49 | Updated: 15 January 2021, 15:14

 A beautiful moment to remind us how deeply music runs – in our mind, body and spirit.

 Spanish musician Antonio Cadenas celebrated his 101st birthday in May.
-He’s a man with a remarkable story and talent, which speaks of the profound power of music-making.
+He’s a man with a remarkable story and talent, which speaks to the profound power of music-making.

-Cadenas has Alzheimer’s Desease, a syndrome that results in a decline of brain functioning, with deep impacts on thinking skills and other mental abilities.
+Cadenas has Alzheimer’s Desease, a syndrome that results in a decline of brain functioning and impacts on thinking skills and other mental abilities.

 However, it is possible for musical memories to be stored in different areas of the brain, unaffected by the decline.
 Incredibly, Antonio can still remember the music and his piano technique.